JEFworks-Lab/jefworks-lab.github.io/about.md

 # ABOUT JEAN FAN

-I am pursuing my PhD in Bioinformatics and Integrative Genomics at Harvard and am a student in [Peter Kharchenko's lab](http://pklab.med.harvard.edu/) at the Department of Biomedical Informatics.
-I also collaborate closely with [Catherine Wu's lab](http://wulab.dfci.harvard.edu/) at the Dana-Farber Cancer Institute.
-My research interests center around developing computational approaches for interpreting heterogeneity in single cell populations, particularly in the context of cancers such as CLL and MM.
-I am currently working on computational algorithms to identify and characterize subpopulations using single cell data.
+I am currently an NCI F99/K00 post-doctoral fellow in the lab of [Dr. Xiaowei Zhuang](http://zhuang.harvard.edu/) at Harvard University.
+I received my PhD in Bioinformatics and Integrative Genomics at Harvard under the mentorship of [Dr. Peter Kharchenko](http://pklab.med.harvard.edu/) at the Department of Biomedical Informatics and in close collaboration with [Dr. Catherine Wu](http://wulab.dfci.harvard.edu/) at the Dana-Farber Cancer Institute.
+My research interests center around developing computational methods for identifying and characterizing heterogeneity at the single cell level, particularly in the context of cancer, using multi-omics approaches.

 [**Download CV (last updated November 2017)**](/docs/resume/JEAN_FAN_cv.pdf)

 ## EDUCATION
-- PhD Candidate in [Bioinformatics and Integrative Genomics](http://dms.hms.harvard.edu/big/), Harvard University, Division of Medical Science (June 2013 - Present)
+- PhD in [Bioinformatics and Integrative Genomics](http://dms.hms.harvard.edu/big/), Harvard University, Division of Medical Science (June 2013 - Jan 2018)
 - Bachelors of Science in [Biomedical Engineering](http://www.bme.jhu.edu/) and [Applied Math](http://engineering.jhu.edu/ams/), Johns Hopkins University, Whiting School of Engineering (Aug.
 2009 - May 2013)
 - High School Diploma, [Magnet Program, Montgomery Blair High School](https://mbhs.edu/departments/magnet/) (Aug.
 2006 - May 2009)